 Want to ensure a smooth transfer to your four-year school?

-Students who know their intended transfer institution are advised to meet with an academic advisor to create a detailed education plan that will make the transfer process simple and easy.
+Students who know their intended transfer institution are advised to meet with an academic advisor each semester to create a detailed education plan that will make the transfer process simple and easy.
 Also, refer to the Illinois Articulation Initiative for assistance in transferring between Illinois higher education institutions.

 Undecided?
 You’re not alone.